EthanBByrd/EthanB-Portfolio/README.md

-# Ethan Byrd's Cybersecurity Docs & GRC Portfolio
+# Ethan Byrd's IT & Cybersecurity Portfolio

 Welcome!
 This repository contains a collection of cybersecurity documentation, blog posts, and governance/risk/compliance (GRC) resources, and general IT documentation.